Inguinal Hernias Causes, Symptoms and Treatment

 - Undescended testis.

-If the hernia is small, the patient may only need reassurance.
-However, there is always the chance of its becoming a surgical emergency through obstruction and incarceration.
-Episodes of pain and tenderness suggest the need for urgent treatment, but when these become prolonged and severe then emergency surgery is indicated for possible strangulation.
-The fundamentals of indirect inguinal hernia repair are the same regardless of the patient's age.
+If the inguinal hernia is small, the patient may only need reassurance.
+However, there is always the chance of it becoming a surgical emergency through obstruction and incarceration.
+Episodes of pain and tenderness suggest the need for urgent treatment but when these become prolonged and severe then emergency surgery is indicated for possible strangulation.
+The fundamentals of indirect inguinal hernia treatment are the same regardless of the patient's age.
 Reduction or excision of the sac and closure of the defect with minimal tension are the essential steps in any hernia repair.

 - Conventional surgery was based on Bassini's operation; this consisted of apposition of the transversus abdominis and transversalis fascia and the lateral rectus sheath to the inguinal ligament.
 The Shouldice technique uses two layers of running suture in a similar fashion.

-- Some of the traditional meshes are heavy and associated with postoperative stiffness and pain.
-This has led to the development of lighter meshes.
-A systematic review has failed to find any differences in long-term and short-term complications between the two.
+- Concerns that some of the traditional meshes were heavy and associated with postoperative stiffness and pain led to the development of lighter meshes.
+A systematic review failed to find any differences in long-term and short-term complications between the two.
+A subsequent meta-analysis concluded that heavyweight mesh had a distinctive advantage over lightweight mesh with regard to recurrence.
+The two types of prosthetic meshes had equivalent outcomes for postoperative pain, seroma, foreign body sensation, infection, and numbness.

-- Laparoscopic repair is usually reserved for recurrences and bilateral hernias.
-There is less postoperative pain, full recovery is better, and return to work is faster.
-However, the price is increased compared with the conventional approach, and there appears to be a higher number of serious complications of visceral (especially bladder) and vascular injuries.
+- Bilateral hernias are best repaired laparoscopically.
+There is less postoperative pain, full recovery is better and return to work is faster.
+However, the price is increased compared with the conventional approach and there appears to be a higher number of serious complications of visceral (especially bladder) and vascular injuries.

 - There are two approaches: either the transabdominal preperitoneal (TAPP) or the totally extraperitoneal (TEP) procedure.
 In TAPP, the surgeon goes into the peritoneal cavity and places a mesh through a peritoneal incision over possible hernia sites.
 TEP is different, as the peritoneal cavity is not entered and mesh is used to seal the hernia from outside the peritoneum.
 The mesh, where used, becomes incorporated by fibrous tissue.

-- Surgery can be performed on a day-case basis, and for seven days afterwards the patient should avoid driving and lifting.
-The patient should be able to resume normal activities over the subsequent 2-3 weeks, but, with a heavy job, it can take up to six weeks to return to work.
+- Surgery can be performed on a day-case basis; for seven days afterwards the patient should avoid driving and lifting.
+The patient should be able to resume normal activities over the subsequent 2-3 weeks but, with a heavy job, it can take up to six weeks to return to work.

 - A truss may be required where surgery is inadvisable or refused; however, it can be difficult for patients to manage and cannot be recommended as a definitive form of treatment.

 - Paediatric surgeons will repair soon after diagnosis, regardless of age or weight, in healthy full-term infant boys with asymptomatic reducible inguinal hernias.
-There is no difference between open repair and laparoscopic repair in terms of complications, length of stay and resumption of normal activity.
+There is no significant difference in operative time for unilateral hernias but laparoscopy is faster than open surgery for bilateral hernias.
+There is no difference in recurrence rate but wound infection is higher with open surgery than with laparoscopy.

 - Herniotomy is all that is required with ligation and excision of the patent processus vaginalis.